raviprak/JAVABench/README.md

 1. NoLocking : How often can an unsynchronized method be called?
 2. IntrinsicLocking : How often can a synchronized method be called?
 3. AtomicInteger : How often can an AtomicInteger be incremented
-4. Random : How often can java.util.Random.nextInt() be called.
-Compare it with XORShift.
+4. Random : How often can different Random Number Generators produce integers?
-2. ConcurrentHashMap performance : How often can get and put be called on a ConcurrentHashMap
+5. ConcurrentHashMap performance : How often can get and put be called on a ConcurrentHashMap
-3. Collections.synchronizedMap(HashMap) performance
+6. Collections.synchronizedMap(HashMap) performance

 ### TO DO